darmenliu/nuwa-terminal-chat/README.md

 - Support system troubleshooting
 - Initialize a spesific language project
 - Support to execute the script write with natural language.
+- Support to remote mode to execute task and command in remote server

 ## License